MONTANA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 How Do I Obtain Death Records in Montana?

 The State Vital Records Office processes requests for public death records search by name in Montana.
 Generally, the applicant must complete a death record application form, attach a valid ID, and payment in the form of a check or money order.
-Next, the requester must enclose the request in a self-addressed, stamped envelope and mail it to:
+Next, the requester must enclose the request in a self-addressed, stamped envelope and mail it to the Office of Vital Records.

 Death records are also available at the clerk's office in the county where the death happened.
 Interested persons must visit the clerk's office in person during business hours and submit an application.
 Similar ID and payment requirements apply.